Factors that impact your running shoe choice

-The type of surface you run on affects the impact force your body endures when your foot connects with the ground.
+The surface you run on affects the impact force your body endures when your foot connects with the ground.
 It is important to have the correct shoes for the surface you run on to ensure you have the best support possible.
-Whether you run on trails or you’re a road runner, we offer a wide range of Road and Trail shoes for every journey.
+This is where the difference between trail and road shoes comes into the picture.

 We recommend a regime that includes both road and trail running to avoid the repetitive movements that can contribute to injury – our bodies perform better when we train differently and a combination of road and trail running offers that kind of challenge.
-If trail isn't your thing, consider getting an extra pair of road running shoes for heavier running days, to give your gear a chance to recover too.
+If trail isn't your thing, consider getting an extra pair of road running shoes for heavier running days.
+This will give your gear a chance to recover too.